 Everyone needs to put aside some money for themselves and their future, because everyone needs to retain financial independence.
 Saving for retirement is best done early to allow compound interest to work its magic: a small amount put aside for a long time grows to a very large pot.

-However, your retirement plan should be flexible enough to cope with the unexpected, which is why BMP Wealth managers ensure that your retirement pot is integrated into your overall balance sheet and is flexible enough to stop, reduce or increase contributions with minimal penalties.
+However, your retirement plan should be flexible enough to cope with the unexpected, which is why BMP Wealth managers ensure that your overall balance sheet is sufficient enough to achieve your desired retirement goals.

 Your life will change and so your retirement savings should be flexible enough to accommodate changes without crippling charges.